What are fats?

 - monounsaturated fats (found in olive and canola oil, avocado, cashews and almonds, for example)

-Normally solid at room temperature, 'sat fats' are often in dairy foods (butter, cream, full-fat milk and cheese), meat, coconut milk and cream, palm oil, cooking margarine, snacks like chips, cakes, biscuits and pastries, and takeaway foods.
+Normally solid at room temperature, saturated fats are often in dairy foods (butter, cream, full-fat milk and cheese), meat, coconut milk and cream, palm oil, cooking margarine, snacks like chips, cakes, biscuits and pastries, and takeaway foods.
 Consuming more than the recommended amount of saturated fat is linked to heart disease and high cholesterol.

 CholesterolCholesterol is a type of fat that comes from foods such as eggs and is also found in your blood.
 The 2 main types of cholesterol are: 'good' HDL (high-density lipoprotein) cholesterol; and 'bad' LDL (low-density lipoprotein) cholesterol.
 High levels of LDL cholesterol can increase your risk of heart disease.